VolkanSah/NMAP-Black-Python/README.md

         writer.writeheader()
         writer.writerow({'Domain': domain, 'Open Ports': ', '.join(open_ports), 'Vulnerabilities': ', '.join(vulnerabilities)})
 ```

-Here's the license, credits, disclaimer, and an additional warning to add at the end of the README.md file:

 ## License
 This project is licensed under the MIT License.
 See LICENSE file for more information.